 On the large 2-channel system, there was no contest. the Active Ground Block SE outperforms the passive Ground Block by a large margin.
 The AGB SE is much quieter, more open/dynamic, and overall just more musically fleshed out.
 The passive sounds more veiled and compressed in comparison.
 Timbre accuracy is also better with the SE in this system.
 I would be completely happy with the passive Grounding Block on the near-fields but I wouldn’t be able to live with them on the B&W rig.

 Components that benefited the most from the passive/active SE grounding blocks:

 - Ethernet: The ethernet HD ground cable worked well with our TP-Link router/modem in the B&W setup but came off a little bright with the Trifecta’s D-Link switch.

 - SOtM tX-USBultra (BNC): Seems to be much better than grounding the USB port.
 The HD grounding cable connected to the BNC of the tX-USBultra USB conditioner provided enormous gains with the passive block.
-It’ll drop the noise floor considerably and provide better outlining.
+It’ll drop the noise floor considerably and provide better outlining and focus.
 Most importantly it adds body and removes this annoying glare I thought was caused by other components in the system.
 I suspect it would benefit external master clocks in the same way if you’re connecting one to the tX.